Custom Process Timers

 TIMER WITH KEY SWITCH SHUTOFF

 This timer is designed to let supervisors know if work has been left in the tank over the prescribed time.
 There is an early warning for the operator to get ready to pull work from a tank, and then the usual end-of-cycle alarm.
-However if the operator lest the end-fo-cycle alarm sound for more than 8 seconds, then a second buzzer (with different tone) sounds and only the supervisor can shut it off with a keys.
+However if the end-fo-cycle alarm sounds for more than 8 seconds, (because the rack has been left in the tank) then a second buzzer (with different tone) sounds and only the supervisor can shut it off with a key.

 22454